kbseah/genome-bin-tools/README.md

 ## Getting help

+Documentation for each function can be accessed in R by typing `?` followed by function name at the command line (the gbtools `plot` function is filed under `plot.gbt` to distinguish it from the generic plot function).

 Problems with using `gbtools`?
 Create a new issue using the GitHub issue-tracker on the right.
 Or send me an email, with "gbtools help" in the subject line.

 Problems with input file formats?
 Read [the appendix](Appendix.\ Input\ file\ formats) and use the `input_validator.pl` script to check your input files.